 Veterinary reports conclude that the fur trade inflicts “unacceptable suffering” with many animals skinned alive while still conscious and able to feel pain.

-The cruelty and torture inflicted upon the innocent animal victims of the fur trade is an aberration of social justice and violation of animal rights at its core.
-An egocentric and disconnected society is perpetuating the holocaust of animals with no moral conscience or ethical boundaries.
+The cruelty and torture inflicted upon the innocent animal victims of the fur trade is an aberration of justice and violation of the innocent at its core.

 If you have men who will exclude any of God’s creatures from the shelter of compassion and pity, you will have men who will deal likewise with their fellow men. – Saint Francis of Assisi